wcasper/math414fall2022/_exams/practice-exam2.md

 * (A) Prove that compactness is a topological property
 * (B) Prove that second countability is a topological property
 * (C) Prove that Lindelof is a topological property
-* (D) Prove that completeness is a topological property
+* (D) Disprove that completeness is a topological property
 * (E) Prove that metrizable is a topological property

 **Problem 6:**